ern0/kolorwheel.rs/README.md

 [KolorWheel.js](https://github.com/ern0/kolorwheel.js/)

-The way of creating a palette is to specify a base colour and some parameters that modifies the H, S, L values in the given *spin mode* and steps.
+The way of creating a palette is to specify a base color and some parameters that modifies the H, S, L values in the given *spin mode* and steps.